WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_addressee.rst

    Meeting (Coelho):
    Overview of EDRG for 2009 (R.Coelho)
    (3.3M)
--  Summary of the ITM-TF kick-off meeting of the EDRG group (Coelho):
+-  Summary of the EU-IM-TF kick-off meeting of the EDRG group (Coelho):
    Minutes (R. Coelho)
    (224K)
--  Summary of the first ITM-TF meeting on 3D machine descriptions (Coelho):
+-  Summary of the first EU-IM-TF meeting on 3D machine descriptions (Coelho):
    Minutes of the Meeting (R.Coelho)
    (352K)
 -  Experimentalists and Diagnosticians Resource Group (EDRG) (Coelho):
    Agenda and 3D related tasks (R.Coelho)
    (3.6M)
--  Potential 3D codes for ITM (Konz):
+-  Potential 3D codes for EU-IM (Konz):
-   Potential 3D codes for the ITM (C.Konz)
+   Potential 3D codes for the EU-IM (C.Konz)
    (32K)
 -  3D Machine Description of Fusion Devices (Lunt): pdf